jhucsf/spring2022/assign/assign05.md

 `Room` class, you should make it private and only synchronize to it from `Room` methods.

+Consider your synchronization hazards carefully!
+There are a few cases that may cause data races that are not immediately obvious (e.g. you must ensure that clients never broadcast and join/leave the room at the same time to prevent races).

 #### Guard locks

 To help prevent you from introducing deadlocks, we have provided a "block scoped lock" implementing the "Resource Acquisition Is Initialization" (RAII) pattern in `guard.h`.
-This means that constructing the Guard object tries to claim the lock, and allowing it to go out of scope releases the lock.
+This means that constructing the `Guard` object tries to claim the lock, and allowing it to go out of scope releases the lock.
 If you need the lock to be held for a shorter scope than the entire enclosing block, you can introduce additional scoped blocks: